 Assessment of Student Learning

-MCLA's commitment to continuous improvement necessitates that student work will be examined as part of program review, accreditation, or other research projects.
-In addition, students may be asked to participate in surveys and focus groups or contribute in some other way to the assessment process.
-The college adheres to all laws, ethics, and criteria for protecting the identity and privacy of students and faculty members.
+MCLA's commitment to continuous improvement necessitates examining student work as part of program review, accreditation, or other research projects.
+In addition, students may be asked to participate in surveys and focus groups or contribute to the assessment process.
+The college maintains a high ethical standard for its assessment and adheres to best practices for protecting the identity and privacy of students and faculty members.

 For more information, please visit mcla.edu/administration/academic-affairs/assessment.
-Our Director of Assessment welcomes any questions, concerns, or comments about assessment at MCLA.
+Our Dean of Institutional Assessment and Continuing Improvement welcomes any questions, concerns, or comments about assessment at MCLA.